lfricken/ti/core/readme.md

 ## Faction Abilities and Cards (combo of )
 Creuss : Micro Wormhole ability card
-Nekro : Pay 2 research ability card
+Nekro : Pay 1 research ability card
 Hacan : Trade 3 : 1 ability card
-Lizix : Reinforce into any fleet with 3 produce ability card Muaat : War Suns but no war sun upgrade
+Lizix : Reinforce into any fleet with 2 produce ability card Muaat : Build War Sun ability card
-Sardakk : May commit ground forces before space combat IFF carrier Arborec : Infantry do not count toward produce limits
+Sardakk : May commit up to 4 ground forces before space combat for each carrier in fleet Arborec : Infantry do not count toward produce limits